rockettheme/docs/Docs/wordpress/themes/antares/demo_header.md

 The **Header** section includes a two **Promo Content** particles.

+Worth noting, the text that appears under the covered overlays at the back of the section reading `Gantry 5` is assigned in the **Styles** tab of the Gantry 5 Administrator within the **Header** section.

 ![](assets/home_header.png)

 Here is a breakdown of the module(s) and particle(s) that appear in this section: